Student Expression

 Can my school prevent me from supporting Black Lives Matter (for example, by wearing a BLM t-shirt or button) or punish me for doing so?

-GENERALLY, NO. Both the First Amendment and California Education Code Section 48907 protect your ability to wear Black Lives Matter gear in school, and you cannot be punished for doing so.
+GENERALLY, NO. The U.S. and California Constitutions and California Education Code Section 48907 all protect your ability to wear Black Lives Matter gear in school, and you cannot be punished for doing so.

 In a famous 1969 case called Tinker v.
 De Moines Independent Community School District, the U.S. Supreme Court said that students couldn’t be punished for wearing black armbands to protest the Vietnam War.
 The Supreme Court said that punishing the students violated the First Amendment, because wearing a black armband did not substantially disrupt the school or interfere with the rights of others, so public schools in the U.S. could not restrict it.
 A Black Lives Matter t-shirt or button is protected, like the black armbands in Tinker, because it is a form of speech that expresses an opinion without substantially disrupting the school or affecting others’ rights.